 Two-day - Intro Animal Tracking

-Emphasis is on building a strong foundation in animal tracking and the ‘art of seeing’.
+Emphasis is on building a solid foundation in animal tracking and the ‘art of seeing’.
 And how it relates to tracking wildlife and survival.
-This course is composed of lecture and field study
+This course is composed of lecture and field study.

 Advanced Animal Tracking